Providers That Have Met the Gold Star Shared Expectations

 To include but not be limited to SSA and Investigative Services Director, Investigative Services Supervisor, Provider Compliance and Technical Support Supervisor, Compliance Reviewer, one SSA, one family member/guardian of an individual receiving waiver services, one self-advocate receiving waiver services, and the current providers that have met Gold Star Shared Expectations.

-Committee Member Expectations
+Collaborative Member Expectations

-Members are expected to attend monthly meetings and provide subjective input into the applications of providers interested in Gold Star Collaborative designation.
+Members are expected to attend quarterly meetings and provide subjective input into the applications of providers interested in Gold Star Collaborative designation.
 Members are expected to provide suggestions and mentoring to applicants to help improve the quality of the service delivery system.
 Members are to maintain confidentiality of provider applicants, discussions, and approval or denial of Gold Star designation.

-Committees Expected Outcomes and Tracking Mechanism
+Collaborative’s Expected Outcomes and Tracking Mechanism

 - Increase family/guardian and individual satisfaction with services (National Core Indicators data)